-Columbia Legal Services is engaged in multiple cases, at various stages of litigation, at all times.
-Our advocacy teams work alongside communities impacted by the unjust systems of incarceration and immigration to seek a Washington in which everyone has equitable rights and opportunities, and no one is held in cages.
-Below are updates on our active and recent cases.
+Columbia Legal Services (CLS) is engaged in multiple cases, at various stages of litigation, at all times.
+Our advocacy teams consist of lawyers, paralegals, legal assistants, and community engagement specialists working alongside communities impacted by the unjust systems of incarceration and immigration.
+Together, we seek a Washington in which everyone has equitable rights and opportunities.

 ACTIVE CASES